Skip to content

 After the fingerprint step, request authentication by calling the 3DS authentication endpoint:

-POST /api/three-ds/{threeDsServerTransId}/request-authentication
+POST /api/transactions/three-ds/{threeDsServerTransId}/request-authentication

 Authorization: Bearer <access_token>